shuyingrao/Cisis-Detection-in-Psychological-Support-Hotlines/README.md

 # Cisis-Detection-in-Psychological-Support-Hotlines

-This repository contains the implementation code for **Automating Multi-label Crisis Detection in Psychological Support Hotlines with Pre-trained Models**.
+This repository contains the implementation code for the paper titled **"Automating Multi-label Crisis Detection in Psychological Support Hotlines with Pre-trained Models"**.
 The project supports a full experimental workflow from raw hotline audio preparation to embedding extraction, deep-learning prediction, and LLM-based prompt engineering.

 The target task is **multi-label crisis detection** for psychological support hotline calls.
 Each call is assigned four binary labels: